ceruleandeep/SillyTavern-Emma/README.md

 ## Real features

-* Create a new local extension
+* Creates new local extensions
+* Adds some starter code to the extension
-* Open the extension for editing in your IDE with a single click!
+* Opens the extension for editing in your IDE with a single click!
-* Sort the installed extensions list
+* Sorts the installed extensions list in various ways

 ## Imaginary features